 Start as soon as you can.
 You’re not ‘exercising’, you’re breathing and re-connecting your brain to your tummy and your pelvic floor.
 And the sooner you do this after any type of birth, the better.

-MuTu System training and programmes have a holistic philosophy, which deals with posture, functional exercise (IE metabolic resistance exercise techniques that make you truly strong, lean and ‘fit for purpose’), optimal nutrition for health, hormone balance and energy, specific yoga techniques to help re-settle the pelvic organs, tone and heal the deep muscles as well as relieve stress and promote optimal respiration… AND at the foundation of it all, a complete 4-Phase program to train (find) and then strengthen the muscles of your core.
+MUTU System has a holistic philosophy which deals with posture, functional exercise (i.e. metabolic resistance exercise techniques that make you truly strong, lean and ‘fit for purpose’), optimal nutrition for health, hormone balance and energy, specific techniques to help re-settle the pelvic organs, tone and heal the deep muscles as well as relieve stress and promote optimal respiration… AND at the foundation of it all, a complete 4-Phase program to train (find) and then strengthen the muscles of your core.

 You need your core if you want to stand up, sit, move, twist, pull, push, bend or turn.
 Kinda important.
 It’s connected (literally) to the muscles of your pelvic floor, which you need to prevent you from wetting yourself or having a prolapse.
 Kinda important too.
 You need strong core muscles to help close a diastasis recti, or separation of your abdominal muscles.
 And if you want a flatter tummy after having babies, you need all of the above in spades.